Mohith8861/readme_test/readme.md

 ### 4. **Automatic Google Drive Integration**

-- Users can share resources, they are automatically uploaded to Google Drive, and sharable links are stored in the database.
+- Add value to others learning journey by sharing valuable resources.
+- Automatic google drive upload functionality, which can generate sharable drive link's.
+Which are then accesible to entire userbase.
 - Example: Share a resource with a friend by generating a Google Drive link.

 ### 5. **Social Sharing**